albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 }
 ```

 The above example adds three numbers and then removes one.
-Which method will be used?
-In the example shown above, the `remove()` method that removes an item at a given index is used but that's not clear.
+Which `remove()` method will be used?
+Autoboxing allows us to use the primitive `int` where the wrapper equivalent is present.
+This means that both methods will do.
+In the example shown above, the `remove()` method that removes an item at a given index is used as that's the closest match.

 In the above example, the `remove()` methods are removing items using different strategies.
 Having the strategy part of the name would make this more meaningful without losing anything.
 Following are some alternative names.